10-Day New England Road Trip Itinerary

 • Budget: Colonial Motel features an outdoor swimming pool and a picnic area.
 Some rooms feature a covered porch while others have a large spa bath.

-• Mid-range: Cranmore Inn bed and breakfast is a short walk from the Conway Scenic Railroad and Mount Washington Observatory Weather Discovery Center.
-It features uniquely-decorated rooms with free Wi-Fi.
+• Mid-range: Cranmore Mountain Lodge Bed & Breakfast is a short walk from the Conway Scenic Railroad and Mount Washington Observatory Weather Discovery Center.
+It features uniquely decorated rooms with free Wi-Fi.

 • Luxury: White Mountain Hotel and Resort Set within the natural beauty of Hale’s Location, this elegant North Conway resort features a year-round heated outdoor pool and hot tub overlooking the mountains.
-Rooms feature flat screen TV’s, work desk, USB Ports and Speakman showers.
-Daily full breakfast is included and high-speed internet access along with two dining options with Ledges Restaurant and Tullamore Tavern are also provided.
+Daily full breakfast is included and high-speed internet access along with a restaurant and tavern are also provided.

 Day 4: Vermont’s Green Mountains